 First, what is a gait?
 It is not the word ‘gate’ that has been misspelled!
 Gait is the way you move when walking and when you have an abnormal gait, the walking ability is diminished anywhere from slight to severe.
 Usually, your gait can be evaluated by a medical doctor or a chiropractor by simply watching you walk for a few minutes.
 When you have poor or abnormal gait, it can put you at risk of injury from tripping and falling or repetitive stress damage due to putting stress on the wrong muscles.
 Abnormal gait is not unusual and it can be caused by more than 50 diseases or conditions with the most common being arthritis.

-The gait trainer is a special needs product usually recommended as part of physical therapy to help improve a patient’s stability, make walking less energy consuming, and to maximize the potential for walking normally and to have better balance.
+The gait trainer, as detailed by this best gait trainer guide, is a special needs product usually recommended as part of physical therapy to help improve a patient’s stability, make walking less energy consuming, and to maximize the potential for walking normally and to have better balance.
 They are also called gait walkers or gait harness systems (GHS), which have been used since the 1980s to help individuals to walk for the first time after months, years, or even decades of not walking and some believing they would never walk again.

 A gait trainer is a wheeled device with a durable frame, usually rising from the floor to the patient’s lower or middle torso with handles or some type of a support harness to help the patient stand upright.
 They are similar to wheeled walkers as they roll along with the patient so that he/she can practice walking in a natural way allowing the patient to develop muscular strength and motor control that is needed to walk independently.
 Gait trainers come in different sizes that are adjustable so that both children and adults are able to use them.